 Configuring the tablet interface and collecting data

-Accessing the tablet interface requires setting up a tablet user, that can be checked in this article.
+Accessing the tablet interface requires creating an input device, that can be checked in this article.
 This allows workers on the shop floor to log what they are working on and have produced into the system.

-Going over this topic is not a part of this article, since it has been already covered in this article.
+We won't go over the process in detail, since it has been already covered in the Getting Started 3 article.
 Nevertheless, as a reminder workers can select Insert Production from the mobile app and follow through the steps, specifying which Production Order, Product and Operation they are working on.

 After inputting these the production along with the time counting will be started for that production.
 Once the work is completed, they will tap Insert Production and input the quantity that have been produced.